Child Custody TRUSTED ADVICE. UNWAVERING ADVOCACY.

 Contact Child Custody Lawyers Today

 Discuss your child custody concerns with an experienced Newark divorce attorney at Ehrlich, Petriello, Gudin, Plaza & Reed, Attorneys at Law.
-Please contact attorney Jeffrey W. Plaza to schedule a consultation concerning your child custody or parenting time matter.
+Schedule a consultation calling at (973) 828-0203.

 EXPERIENCED.
 DRIVEN.
 EFFECTIVE.